1. Eat at least one raw meal per day

 3. Drink just water

-Forget all that Crystal Light bullcrap, drink all natural filtered water only.
+Forget all that Crystal Light bullshit, drink all natural filtered water only.
 Water improves every function of your body and even though water additives like Crystal Light claim to not add calories, they do add something, just look at the ingredients.

 4. Commit to a daily affirmation